odinuv/web/articles/database-tech/index.md

 that they are inherent part of some other application.

-The above is only very rough categorization and it does not mean a database cannot be used in other way.
-For example MySQL database has [embedded mode](https://www.mysql.com/oem/) too, but it is not as popular as SQLite which is part of most [Android](https://developer.android.com/training/basics/data-storage/databases.html) systems, therefore many applications on portable devices use SQLite.
+The above is only very rough categorization and it does not mean a database cannot be used in another way.
+For example MySQL database has an [embedded mode](https://www.mysql.com/oem/) too, but it is not as popular as SQLite which is part of most [Android](https://developer.android.com/training/basics/data-storage/databases.html) systems, therefore many applications on portable devices use SQLite.